openrecord/vinyl/product/readme.md

 ### Problem
 - Algorithmic curation feels unauthentic and limiting
 - Good songs and music videos are spread across different services
+- People experience friction when sharing songs due to paywalls and logins

 ### Goals
 - Empower users to form and cultivate their music identity online
 - Facilitate human driven music discovery
-- Enable content collection from across multiple platforms
+- Enable content collection from across multiple platforms & reduce friction in sharing

 ---